mohbattharani/iamgmujtaba.github.io/_posts/2024-06-22-generate-thumbnail-containers-from-videos.md

 thumbnail: assets/img/blog/thumb_sample.png
 ---

-This repository explains the process to generate thumbnail containers from videos.
-In recent years, several methods have been designed to improve the demanding timeline manipulation for video browsing.
-One of the most popular methods for web-based video players is the use of lightweight thumbnail containers.
-Users can skim through the video player for efficiency and instantly preview a lengthy video, by watching the thumbnail preview in the web player interface.
-As the thumbnails are easy to integrate and navigate in web-based video players, several famous video-on-demand (VoD) streaming platforms adopt these in their end-user video players [ref1](https://arxiv.org/abs/2201.09049).
+This repository is a comprehensive guide on the crucial process of generating thumbnail containers from videos.
+In recent years, numerous methods have been developed to enhance the demanding timeline manipulation for video browsing.
+One of the most widely used techniques for web-based video players is the utilization of lightweight thumbnail containers.
+These containers allow users to swiftly navigate through the video player and get an instant preview of a lengthy video by viewing the thumbnail preview in the web player interface.
+Due to their ease of integration and navigation in web-based video players, many renowned video-on-demand (VoD) streaming platforms have incorporated them into their end-user video players [REF](https://arxiv.org/abs/2201.09049).

 {% include figure.liquid loading="eager" path="assets/img/blog/thumb_sample.png" class="img-fluid rounded z-depth-1" %}